cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 3. **Hypotesis**: Converting `RGB` images to `grayscale` improves image classification performance.
    - __How to validate__: Understand how colours are represented in tensors.
 Train and compare identical models changing only the image color.

-**WHY**A good model trains its ability to predict classes on a batch of data withouth adhering too closely to that set of data.
-In this way the model is able to generalize and predict future observation reliably because it didn't 'memorize' the relationships between features and labels as seen in the training dataset but the general pattern from feature to labels.
-Understand the concepts of overfitting and underfitting and how to steer away from them.

 ### Hypotesis 1
 > Infected leaves have clear marks differentiating them from the healthy leaves.